-As part of its evidence-based approach to community supervision, the Probation Department has, and continues to, make substantial investments to bring the well-established concepts of risk, need and responsivity (RNR) to life in the day to day work of the Department.
-Validated RNR risk assessment instruments are used help identify the primary factors that might contribute to the client's future involvement in criminal activities.
+As part of its evidence-based approach to community supervision, the Probation Department has, and continues to, make substantial investments to bring the well-established concepts of risk, need and responsivity (RNR) to life in the day-to-day work of the Department.
+Validated RNR risk assessment instruments are used to help identify the primary factors that might contribute to the client's future involvement in criminal activities.
 Once these criminogenic needs are identified, outcomes can be improved when these needs are responded to with the use of culturally, developmentally, linguistically, and gender appropriate interventions that teach new skills and build on a person's strengths to make lasting changes to questionable behaviors.
-While the Department used the National Council on Crime and Delinquency's (NCCD) Criminal Assessment & Intervention System (CAIS) for years as its assessment of choice, in 2019 Probation switched over to the Ohio Risk Assessment System (ORAS), which has been further enhanced by the Department's complementary use of Core Correctional Practices to maximize the therapeutic potential of the supervision strategies utilized.
+Probation continues to use the Ohio Risk Assessment System (ORAS), and it is enhanced by the Department's use of Core Correctional Practices to maximize the therapeutic potential of supervision strategies.
 The Probation Department's experience has been that nearly all the clients in the specialized AB 109 unit have multiple needs and are initially assessed at being medium to high-risk of being involved in future criminal activities.
-Because of this, a larger proportion of this unit's clients receive a more intensive form of supervision which has led Probation to cap the caseloads in this unit to a maximum ratio of 50:1; clients to a DPO.
+Because of this, a larger proportion of this unit's clients receive a more intensive form of supervision which has led Probation to cap the caseloads in this unit to a maximum ratio of 50:1 clients to a DPO.